 - The Power of Hate: One of the World Rings Darkspine Sonic used to transform was the Green one, which contains hatred.
 Therefore, Darkspine is effectively powered by hatred.
 Considering Erazor just murdered Shahra, Sonic's got plenty of that.

 - The Worsening Curse Mark: The size of the flame on Sonic's chest is directly proportionate to how much time he has left until it extinguishes along with his life force.
 Near the end of the game, it is tiny.

 - Video Game Settings:

 - Villainous Breakdown: Erazor when Sonic is permanently sealing him inside his lamp.

 Erazor: "Shahra, I know you're there!
 Please, stop him!
 We can start over, the two of us!
 I swear!
 I swear it!
 The world is mine!
 I cannot be denied by that filthy rat!
 Whyyyyy?!"

 - Voice of the Legion: When Erazor Djinn uses the World Rings to transform into Alf-Layla wa-Layla, he speaks in a more high-pitched and distorted voice.

 - What Happened to the Mouse?: After the final boss, the flaming arrow on Sonic's chest just disappears without explanation.

-- Working Through The Cold: Sonic has a cold.
-At least in the beginning of the story.
-But it doesn't stop him from going on an adventure to save the Arabian Nights storybook.
+- Working Through The Cold: Sonic has a cold at the beginning of the story, but it doesn't stop him from going on an adventure to save the Arabian Nights storybook.

 - Wreathed in Flames: Two words: Speed Break.